-The bq24725 charges two, three or four series Li+ cells, and is available in a 20-pin, 3.5 x 3.5 mm2 QFN package.
+The bq24726 charges one, two, three or four series Li+ cells, and is available in a 20-pin, 3.5 x 3.5 mm2 QFN package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
-PowerPAD is a trademark of Texas Instruments.